runtimeverification/k/k-distribution/pl-tutorial/1_k/1_lambda/lesson_9/lambda.md

 ---
-copyright: Copyright (c) K Team.
-All Rights Reserved.
+copyright: Copyright (c) Runtime Verification, Inc. All Rights Reserved.
 ---

 **K** code can be nested inside Markdown using annotated code blocks.